HTML version by Andrť Bertelsen. First published: 17/04 2014 - Last update: 17/04 2014

 A. A competitor will receive a penalty of 40 points: Rule Book

-b) In order to reach a grounded model the mechanics are not allowed to cut across the flying or pitting circle (See sketch).
-If a model is crashed close to the centre circle it is especially important for the mechanic(s) are observant regarding the point at which to enter the circles.
+b) In order to reach a grounded model the mechanics are not allowed to cut across the flying or pitting circle (see sketch).
+If a model has crashed close to the centre circle, it is especially important that the mechanic(s) are observant regarding the point at which to enter the circle.

-A penalty should be given if, for example, the pilot picks up the crashed model on one side of the centre circle and brings it out on the opposite side of the circle.
+A penalty should be given if, for example, the pilot picks up the crashed model on one side othe centre circle and brings it out on the opposite side of the circle.

-c) Be observant that all line tangles must be cleared before the model is serviced or the streamer is moved to the spare model (Except for the case where both pilots have the permission of the Circle Marshal to continue).
-This rule is also valid if the model is outside the flying circle, for example due to a fly-away.
+c) Be observant that all line tangles must be cleared before the model is serviced or the streamer is moved to the spare model.
+(Except for the case where both pilots have the permission of the Circle Marshal to continue).
+This rule is also valid if the model is outside the flying circle, for example because of a fly-away.

 f) See 4.4.9.n.